johndvnguyen/project2Final/README.txt

 Strengths - By the end of the project I was much more familiar with the CMD debugger gdb, and using it to trace memory addresses.

 Ryan's contributions:
-I worked on implementing the prefix trie and search.
+I worked on implementing the prefix trie and search that was adapted from https://www.geeksforgeeks.org/trie-insert-and-search/.
 I set up the connection of servers from places client, to the middle server/client, and airport server.
 I troubleshooted a vast number of segmentation faults.
 Strength: Commitment.
 It's hard for me to stop when there are bugs.
+Using gdb for for troublshooting the segmentation faults.
-Weakness: Pointers and memory.
+Weakness: Pointers.
 In bootcamp we learned Java.
 C is new and my knowledge if fairly basic.
 After this project I am more proficient.

 How to run the Airport Search Program
 Extract the content of the zipped folder